personnels-projets/react-simple-countdown/README.md

 # react-simple-countdown
-A simple countdown component with React 16
+A simple countdown component with React 16.
+This component is based on the react-simple-countdown created by Leonidas Esteban. https://www.npmjs.com/package/react-simple-countdown

 ## install